cwallacebailey/Django-SouthWest-Walkers/README.md

 #### User Profile

 The user profile has multiple roles.
-At the top the users profile picture is shown alongside their display name, the total distance they have walked, the number of mountain peaks they have reached as well as their social media links and the option to update their profile if they should want to change their display name or profile picture / social media links.
+At the top the user's profile picture is shown alongside their display name, the total distance they have walked, the number of mountain peaks they have reached as well as their social media links and the option to update their profile if they should want to change their display name or profile picture / social media links.

 If the user has not added social media links they are met with a paragraph saying they would be able to see links to them if they added any in the update profile section.

 ![Profile Page](static/media/profile_no_profile_picture.png)

-If they do add social media links font awesome icons are added which change color on hovering, the icons change depending on the social media link they have added to their profile:
+If they do add social media links font awesome icons are added which change coluor on hovering, the icons change depending on the social media link they have added to their profile:

 ![Profile Page without social media links](static/media/profile_view.png)